logicalclocks/hopsworks/docs/compute/jobs.md

 - Docker (*Hopsworks Enterprise only*)

 Launching a job of any type is very similar process, what mostly differs between job types is the various configuration parameters each job type comes with.
-Details on running Python and Docker programs are provided in the Python section below.

 ## Manage jobs